hey-amo/Swift-CV/README.md

 I really wanted a way to showcase my learning, understanding of Swift in 1 repo; with core examples of standalone Swift projects for job role applications.

+The demos all output to the console log.
+Demos that use a user interface (UI) will be noted.

 ---

 ## 📂 Portfolio